mstreet97/dncs-swarm-management/README.md

 Please make sure that also docker-machine is installed and up to date (https://docs.docker.com/machine/).
 (This step is optional, but highly recommended since it's the easier way to follow this guide, but anyway you can use whatever virtualization tool that might suit your needs, like Digital Ocean, but you might need to adapt this tutorial content on your own if you want to go that way.)

 # First step
-The first step is that of creating a number of virtual machine so as to divide the components of our swarm, since it's a requirement for this project.
-We choose to create 3 nodes for our swarm, but that can be limited to 2 or exanded with many more depending on the characteristics of your machine.
+The first step is that of creating a number of virtual machines so as to divide the components of our swarm, since it's a requirement for this project.
+We choose to create 3 nodes for our swarm, but that can be limited to 2 or expanded with many more depending on the characteristics of your machine.

 The following commands inside the docker-machine-init.sh script will do this for you:
 ```bash